 My research is in the area of the History of Economic Thought, particularly in the development of 20th century economic theory.
 I specialize in the work of F.A.
 Hayek, a 1974 Nobel Prize-winning economist, who was a broad interdisciplinary thinker known for his advocacy of a free market economy and related criticism of central planning.
 My research is a sympathetic yet ultimately critical engagement with Hayek, as I seek to develop socialist alternatives that both respond to and “fit in” with Hayek’s system of ideas.
 As such, I also engage with the legacies of Karl Marx and John Maynard Keynes in the development of economic theory and alternative economic systems.

 - “Catallactic Marxism: Hayek, Marx, and the Market.”
-In Marxism without Guarantees, ed.
-R. Garnett, T. Burczak, and R. McIntyre.
-Forthcoming.
+In Knowledge, Class, and Economics: Marxism without Guarantees, ed. by T. Burczak, R. Garnett, and R. McIntyre.
+Routledge.
+2018.

 - “A Hayekian Case for a Basic Income,” in Basic Income and the Free Market: Austrian Economics and the Potential for Efficient Redistribution, ed.
 G. Nell, pages 49-64.
 Palgrave-MacMillan.
 2013.